ibm-cloud-docs/key-protect/key-protect-cli-commands.md

     [-n, --limit LIMIT]
     [-s, --offset OFFSET]
     [-t, --total-count]
+    [-k, --crk-id CRK_ID]
 ```

 ### Example
 {: #kp-kmip-adapter-list-examples}

 These are examples of `kp kmip adapters`.
+Use the `-k` flag to only show adapters that use a specific CRK ID.

 #### Example 1
 {: #kp-kmip-adapter-list-examples1}